eyedeekay/eephttpd/README.md

 eephttpd
 ========

+**STATUS:** This project is maintained.
+I will respond to issues, pull requests, and feature requests within a few days.
+I am primarily fixing bugs.

 So much for a simple static file server.

 eepHttpd is a web hosting tool for content in I2P, I2P sites, and